Software documentation for management, scheduling, and optimization of field operations

 In PowerBI, filters are created using the SLICER visual

-Add a Slicer visual and set the field scheduled_start_at
+Add a Slicer visual and add the scheduled_start_at field

 Power BI chart segment